ana-almajanu/tassea/docs/index.md

 ## Problem Statement

 Most **specialty coffee shops** don’t have a loyalty or fidelity program, even though this would help in attracting more customers.
-The traditional **stamp card system** is inconvenient — customers often forget it at home or lose it.
+The traditional **stamp card system** is inconvenient, since customers often forget it at home or lose it.

-Creating an **individual digital app** for each coffee shop isn’t practical, since:
+Creating an **individual digital app** for each coffee shop isn’t practical, thje downsides being:

 * it’s **expensive** and hard to maintain;
 * there’s **no widely adopted platform** focused on specialty coffee shops;